chaosraine/codge/src/site/notes/10-19 💢 Bardacht/16 Podcast/2021/2021-04-30-procrastinate-productively.md

 <iframe src="https://podcasters.spotify.com/pod/show/exgifted/embed/episodes/Procrastinate-Productively-e1vas43" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>

+## Synopsis & Links
 [The Autofocus System](http://markforster.squarespace.com/autofocus-system/)

 [Updated Autofocus System](https://lifehacker.com/the-autofocus-productivity-method-stop-maintaining-to-5704856) with lots of discussion

 If you want help implementing the autofocus system yourself, then sign up below for a free ExD mini-session!
 We’ll chat about how it can work best for you in order to procrastinate productively!

-Join in on [#30toClean](https://www.instagram.com/explore/tags/30toclean/) and tag [@exgiftedcast](https://instagram.com/exgiftedcast) or [@chaotic.organized](https://instagram.com/chaotic.organized and all participants will get a downloadable prize of some sort.
+Join in on [#30toClean](https://www.instagram.com/explore/tags/30toclean/) and tag [@exgiftedcast](https://instagram.com/exgiftedcast) or [@chaotic.organized](https://instagram.com/chaotic.organized) and all participants will get a downloadable prize of some sort.

 ## Problem: